Genetic testing can provide information about a person's genetic background. The uses of genetic testing include:

 - Preimplantation testing

 Preimplantation testing, also called preimplantation genetic diagnosis (PGD), is a specialized technique that can reduce the risk of having a child with a particular genetic or chromosomal disorder.
-It is used to detect genetic changes in embryos that were created using assisted reproductive techniques such as in-vitro fertilization.
+It is used to detect genetic changes in embryos that were created using assisted reproductive techniques (ART) such as in-vitro fertilization (IVF).
 In-vitro fertilization involves removing egg cells from a woman’s ovaries and fertilizing them with sperm cells outside the body.
 To perform preimplantation testing, a small number of cells are taken from these embryos and tested for certain genetic changes.
 Only embryos without these changes are implanted in the uterus to initiate a pregnancy.

 - Predictive and presymptomatic testing